Advice on Language Learning & Teaching

 Why this topic?

-I have been an English teacher for more than 7 years and a language learner for about fifteen years.
+I was an English teacher for more than 7 years and a language learner for more than twenty years.
 I've travelled to 7 different countries and can communicate in French and Chinese with minimal trouble.
-My friends and students always ask me "How do you learn languages so quickly?", so I decided to create a hub to share with everyone my style of language learning.
-It can be applied to learning any language or subject.
+My friends and students always ask me "How do you learn languages so quickly?", so I decided to create a hub to share with everyone my style of language learning/teaching.
+It can actually be applied to learning any language.
 I hope you enjoy reading this.
 It's quite long, so take your time and please don't hesitate to comment, voice your disagreements and ask questions.
-If you are interested in reading more of my writing check out my profile or my personal website (which can be found in my profile).

 Learning language is not only a skill, but there is a science to it!